markotesic/ai-workforce-suitability/README.md

     - These tell us the capability levels of each model for each capability.

-5. **Collect Workforce Activity Demand Profiles** *(in progress)*
+5. **Collect Workforce Activity Intensity Profiles** *(in progress)*
-   - Human participants rate the degree to which each of the 18 cognitive capabilities is needed for specific work activities (using questionnaires).
+   - Human participants rate the degree to which each of the 18 cognitive capabilities is important for specific work activities (using questionnaires).
-   - These form *work activity demand profiles*.
+   - These form *work activity intensity profiles*.

-6. **Match LLM Capabilities to Workforce Demands** *(planned)*
+6. **Match LLM Capabilities to Workforce Intensities** *(planned)*
-   - By comparing LLM capability profiles with work activity demand profiles, the we estimates **AI suitability scores**
+   - By comparing LLM capability profiles with work activity intensity profiles, we estimates **AI suitability scores**
-   - These scores indicate how likely an LLM is to have the core cognitive capabilities required for performing work activities in different job domains.
+   - These scores indicate how likely an LLM is to have the core cognitive capabilities that are important for performing work activities in different job domains.

 ## Getting Started